Construction of exact refinements for the two-dimensional hierarchical B-spline de Rham complex: Numerical Results

 After discretizing the relevant weak form, we wish to find \(\omega_h \in \mathbb{R}\) and \(\vectrial_h \in \hbspace^{1}_{L}, \vectrial_h \not = \boldvec{0},\) such that

 with \(p=4\).
-In \cref{tab:maxwell-example} we show the first computed eigenvalues in the two cases of \Cref{fig:maxwell-example}, showing that the lack of exactness causes the appearance of extraneous zero eigenvalues.
-Notice that the offset of mesh \Cref{fig:maxwell-example-a} is wrong by precisely four ranks, because the mesh has four problematic intersections.
-This is to be expected since each problematic intersection is responsible for introducing harmonic forms, which belong to \(\ker(\curl)\).
+In \cref{tab:maxwell-example} we show the first ten non-zero computed eigenvalues in the two cases of \Cref{fig:maxwell-example}, showing that the lack of exactness causes the appearance of four extraneous zero eigenvalues.
+Note that in the case of mesh \Cref{fig:maxwell-example-a} the null-space has four extraneous null eigenvalues, because the mesh has four problematic intersections.
+This is to be expected since each problematic intersection is responsible for introducing harmonic forms, which belong to \(\kernel(\curl)\).
+The presence of these spurious modes is shown in \Cref{fig:maxwell-example-eigenvalues}.

-In fact, the effect is not limited to the presence of more zeros, but also spurious eigenvalues may appear, as shown in the results of \Cref{fig:maxwell-example-eigenvalues}.
 The correction of the refinement, as performed by our algorithms, recovers the exactness of the sequence and the correct spectrum.